hexley21/PacketTracer/README.md

 ### Before moving on

-Before moving on, read this paragraph, this will help you to understand this manual better.
+Glance through [Modes](#modes) paragraph, it will help you to understand this guide better.

 #### Modes

-Each command has to be launched in specific "scope", in this pagragraph, you will see all these modes and commands to enable them.
+Each command has to be launched in specific scope, so here are every command used in this guide to enter into specific scope.

-__Example:__
+**Example:**
 > Show all VLANs (exec)
 >
-> _(means that "show all vlans" command can be launched only from `exec` mode)_
+> *(means that "show all vlans" command can be launched only from `exec` mode)*
 >
 > you have to type `enable` in the console